 As it was with his great rival, Alexis Arguello, who also died far too young, we find ourselves alarmed to be reading tributes for Aaron Pryor, who succumbed yesterday to heart disease at the age of 60.
 But as we all know, life is fleeting and it’s not the years in your life, they say, but the life in your years.
 And in that sense the too-soon passing of “The Hawk” reflects one of the key characteristics of his boxing career, because if Pryor’s life was relatively short, so also was his time at the top of the fight game.
-But that didn’t stop him from carving out a unique and lasting legacy as one of the most talented and ferocious champions boxing has ever seen, definitely one of the greatest ever at 140 pounds, no modest statement considering the competition includes Tony Canzoneri, Barney Ross, Niccolino Loche and Julio Cesar Chavez.
+But that didn’t stop him from carving out a unique and lasting legacy as one of the most impetuous and ferocious champions boxing has ever seen, definitely one of the greatest ever at 140 pounds, no modest statement considering the competition includes Tony Canzoneri, Barney Ross, Nicolino Loche and Julio Cesar Chavez.

 But it all passed so quickly.
-“The Hawk” won a world title from an aging Antonio Cervantes in 1980, and by 1984 his troubles with drug addiction had begun in earnest, his peak forever gone along with those astonishing performances, an arresting blend of speed, power, and fluid recklessness.
+“The Hawk” won a world title from an aging Antonio Cervantes in 1980, and by 1984 his troubles with drug addiction had begun in earnest, his peak forever gone along with those astonishing performances, a riveting blend of speed, power, and fluid recklessness.
 Not even four years, but that’s all the time Aaron Pryor needed to make an indelible mark on boxing, to put his name with all the great champions of the past.

-No doubt Aaron anticipated big money deals coming his way now that he held a world title belt but such was not the case.
+No doubt Aaron anticipated that big money deals would be his now that he held a world title belt but such was not the case.
 Just as he had watched others get the glory and the medals at the Olympics, now he watched as Hearns, Kenty, and Ray Leonard got the opportunities for big fights and big money.
 In the meantime Pryor racked up five straight knockout title defenses and then along came Alexis Arguello, boxing’s triple crown champion and an emerging star in his own right.
 A Pryor vs Arguello showdown became a hot ticket in 1982, not to mention one of the greatest action fights of all time.

 Pryor’s two wins over Arguello dwarf everything else on “The Hawk’s” record.
 So impressive are those two performances that they forever sealed his reputation as an extraordinary talent, despite the fact he was never really tested by anyone else.
 Arguello was favoured to win their first great battle but it was Pryor who dictated the terms, forcing Alexis to brawl at a savage pace as opposed to trying to methodically break Pryor down.
 Arguello came on strong in the late rounds, repeatedly landing his most powerful weapon, the straight right hand, stunning and staggering “The Hawk” more than once.
-But Pryor took the blows and kept battling back, finally conquering an exhausted Arguello in round 14.
+But Pryor took the blows and kept battling back, finally conquering an exhausted Arguello in round fourteen.

 Take away the two wars with Arguello and the story of Aaron Pryor would be one of unfulfilled potential and little more.
 As it is, boxing fans still imagine what might have been had the victories over Arguello been followed by matches with Sugar Ray Leonard, Roberto Duran or Thomas Hearns.
 But it was Pryor himself who made such opportunities impossible.
 Unpredictable, if not unstable, Pryor made a habit of signing multiple contracts with different promoters, the result being that by 1984 his career was completely hamstrung by various legal challenges.